A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

 \subsection{Training Procedure}

-Now we show how to train the \name model.
+Now we present how to train the \name model.
 Similar to~\cite{kang2018self}, we adopt the binary cross entropy loss as the objective function, formally:

-where $\mathcal{S}_{u, :z} \coloneqq \{v_{u, 1}, v_{u, 2},...,v_{u,z}\}$. $v^t_{z+1}$ represents the $z+1$-th item in the sequence that happened at time $t$.
+where $\mathcal{S}_{u, :z} \coloneq \{v_{u, 1}, v_{u, 2},...,v_{u,z}\}$. $v^t_{z+1}$ represents the $z+1$-th item in the sequence that happened at time $t$.
 We use Adam~\cite{kingma2014adam} as the optimizer and train the model end-to-end.
-Note that compared to previous sequential recommenders, we do not have any parameters specific to the item IDs.
+Note that compared to previous sequential recommenders, we do not have any parameters modeling item IDs.
 Essentially, we are only optimizing $\mW_p$ and parameters related to the multi-head self-attention mechanism.